easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 Validation
 ----------
 ###Forest Fire Fighter
 This scenario simulates exposure to a moderate/severe forest fire .
 This includes a suspension of wood particulate concentration of 2.9 mg/m^3 and a concentration of carbon monoxide of 20 ppm.
 Environmental composition data for this scenario simulation was taken from @cite reinhardt2000smoke.
-Spirometry data was determined through expiratory flow curve taken during conscious respiration.
-Figure 16 details the difference in mass deposited in two separate respiratory compartments (following from equations 1-7) and the difference in expiratory flow before and after smoke inhalation.
+Spirometry data was determined through expiratory flow curve taken during conscious respiration. @figureref {EnvironmentForestFireValidation} details the difference in mass deposited in two separate respiratory compartments (following from equations 1-7) and the difference in expiratory flow before and after smoke inhalation.
 Slight decreases to the expiratory flow maximum are seen and coincide fairly well with validated data @cite betchley1997pulmonary.

 <center>
 <table border="0">